 I am a philosopher of neuroscience with training in history and philosophy of science and neuroscience from the University of Pittsburgh.
 I am currently an Associate Professor in the Department of Philosophy at the University of Western Ontario (Western).
 I am also an associate member of Western’s Institute for Neuroscience (WIN).
 Much of my work involves collaboration with scientists, and I am fortunate to have an ongoing collaboration with members of the Translational Cognitive Neuroscience Laboratory (https://tcnlab.ca/our-team/) at Western.

-My research is situated at the intersection of philosophy of neuroscience, philosophy of mind and philosophy of science and has its origin in a single basic question: What light does contemporary neuroscience shed on the relationship between mind and brain?
-While I take this to be an empirical question, philosophers have an important role to play in answering it, namely by shedding light on how neuroscience works.
-To this end, the project at the heart of my research program is to develop and refine a conceptual framework for evaluating experiments and understanding the nature of different kinds of practices (e.g., collaborative, conceptual, integrative, methodological, open-science) in the neurosciences of cognition (e.g., Sullivan 2009, 2010, 2014, 2016, 2018) and determining the implications of these practices for knowledge production in these areas of science.
+A primary aim of the philosophy of neuroscience, which is the main focus of my research, is to understand how neuroscience works.
+One goal of my research is to develop and refine a conceptual framework for evaluating experiments and understanding the nature of different kinds of practices (e.g., collaborative, conceptual, integrative, methodological, open science) in the neurosciences of cognition (e.g., Sullivan 2008/2009, 2010, 2014, 2016, 2018; Mattu & Sullivan 2020; Sullivan 2020; Sullivan, Dumont, Memar, et al. 2020) and determining the implications of these practices for knowledge production in these areas of science.